nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

 ### Retrieve from Cold Storage

-When the user wants to have temporary access to the full file for download, she can trigger the retrieve flow.
-It is required that the file is already fully stored in Nuxeo Cold Storage - in other words, the document AWS storage class transitioned to Glacier.
+When the user wants to have temporary access to the full file for download, he/she can trigger the retrieve flow.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Nuxeo Coldstorage/Restore from coldstorage button